We Love You: Release history

+Cover versions of the song were later recorded by The Jazz Butcher, Ryuichi Sakamoto, Gregorian, and Cock Sparrer.

 Promotional film

 The promotional film for the single was directed by Peter Whitehead.
-It included footage from recording sessions along with segments that re-enacted the 1895 trial of Oscar Wilde, with Jagger, Richards and Marianne Faithfull respectively portraying Wilde, Marquess of Queensberry, and Lord Alfred Douglas.
+As a commentary on the song's origin it included footage from recording sessions along with segments that re-enacted the 1895 trial of Oscar Wilde, with Jagger, Richards and Marianne Faithfull respectively portraying Wilde, the judge in the Wilde trial, and Lord Alfred Douglas.
 Footage also appears of Brian Jones, apparently high on drugs with his eyes drooping and unfocused.

 The producer of Top of the Pops refused to show the film on that programme.
 A BBC spokesman said the producer did not think it was suitable for the type of audience who watched Top of the Pops.
 He went on to say there was not a ban on it by the BBC, it was simply this producer's decision.

 In 2022, the promotional film for "We Love You" was remastered in 4k resolution and released online for the first time.

-Critical reception
+Contemporary reception

 Among contemporary reviews of the single, Chris Welch of Melody Maker described the song as "considerably too much", and said that "The Stones and their highly recognisable friends chant the message while what sounds like mellotron, piano, drums and cymbals move to a monstrous, majestic climax like a soul Ravel."
 In the NME, Keith Altham identified "Dandelion" as the more "immediate" of the two sides.
 He described "We Love You" as "a musical-mindjammer with everything going like the clappers ... to provide that special kind of ugly-excitement in sound which is the Rolling Stones speciality", and he concluded: "The basic idea of the song is as simple as 'All You Need Is Love' but the musical holocaust surrounding it is so cleverly produced you will be able to listen to it again and again and still find new ideas."
 Cash Box called it "a psychedelic offering with sound effects and a brilliant vocal-instrumental showing."

 In 1970, in an interview with Jann Wenner of Rolling Stone magazine, John Lennon described "We Love You" as an example of a trend he perceived of the Rolling Stones copying the Beatles' style and recent songs with their material, in this case, being very similar to the sentiment the Beatles had espoused in "All You Need Is Love".
 He said "Every fuckin' thing we did, Mick does exactly the same – he imitates us.
 And I would like one of you fuckin' underground people to point it out, you know Satanic Majesties is Pepper, 'We Love You,' it's the most fuckin' bullshit, that's 'All You Need Is Love.'"